 shine in the virtual spotlight (the next best thing to live performances, exhibits and competitions)

-win Verge Awards and prizes (and hopefully, scholarships!)
+win Verge Awards and life-changing prizes and experiences

 use their passions for visual and performing arts, STEM, advocacy and/or volunteerism to raise awareness of and $millions for causes they care about (which can be truly rewarding and empowering during these tough times)

 recruit volunteers and raise $investments for their own ideas and inventions

 earn National Core Arts, STEM and/or capstone, community service and volunteerism credit (if you so choose!)

 I invite you to explore the different levels of your involvement below, from simply informing your students and families about this wonderful program, to incorporating it into your curriculum and helping them with their entries - it's all up to you.

 So thank you for all that you are doing, and I look forward to serving you, your students and families as best we can.

 With sincere appreciation,

 Lift the spirits of heartbroken teens whose high school and community plays, concerts, exhibits, tournaments and other live events that have been cancelled… again.

 Celebrate the diversity of teen passions and talent in a fun and culturally-relevant way, increase mutual respect and reduce bullying.